mjzffr/blogintothebird/content/2014-08-07_typical-opw.md

 I actually spent a bunch of time getting the unit tests to run in my dev environment, which is on a Linux virtual machine.
 My local copy of the project is stored in a directory that is shared between my Linux guest OS and Windows host OS, which happens to rely on file permissions that the [nose](https://nose.readthedocs.org/en/latest/) testing library doesn't like.
 In the end, I chose to have a clone of the project in a non-shared directory that I used just for running unit tests.

 My work log also describes in detail how unintended changes to my development branch in git turned my Github pull request into a giant, unreadable mess.
 Aaah!
 (Be careful what you branch from and what you merge with, friends.)
 I had to close my original pull request and make a new, clean one, which was fairly embarrassing.
-I remember now that on that day my friend and I were coworking in my apartment to battle [the loneliness of our remote jobs]({filename}./2014-05-23_remote-work.md), and she generously listened to me venting my misery about the incident. :) In retrospect, I learned a lot about git.
+Now I remember that on that day my friend and I were co-working in my apartment to battle [the loneliness of remote work]({filename}./2014-05-23_remote-work.md), and she generously listened to me venting my misery about the incident. :) In retrospect, I learned a lot about git.

-Later that week, that same pull request got merged and I started investigating a bug I ran into in one of the libraries our project relies on.
-This involved asking some questions on IRC.
+Later that week, that same pull request got merged and I started investigating a bug I ran into in one of the libraries our project relies on, which involved asking some questions on IRC.

 All around, a good week.